-In most cases, a guaranty association will continue coverage as long as premiums are paid or cash value exists.
+In most cases, the Guaranty Association will continue coverage as long as premiums are paid or cash value exists.
 It may do this directly, or, most often, it may transfer the policy to another insurance company.
 In any case, policyholders should continue making premium payments to keep their coverage in force.

-Coverage is determined by New Hampshire law and policy language at the time the guaranty association is activated to provide protection (when the member insurer is found to be insolvent and ordered liquidated by a court).
-In light of changes in the law and the dramatic variations in policy language, the association cannot make statements regarding coverage of a specific policy unless it is a policy with a company for which the association has been activated to provide protection.
+Coverage is determined by New Hampshire law and policy language at the time the Guaranty Association is activated to provide protection (when the member insurer is found to be insolvent and ordered liquidated by a court).
+In light of changes in the law and the dramatic variations in policy language, the Guaranty Association cannot make statements regarding coverage of a specific policy unless it is a policy with a company for which the Guaranty Association has been activated to provide protection.

 The New Hampshire Life and Health Insurance Guaranty Association was created by the New Hampshire legislature in 1971 to protect state residents who are policyholders and beneficiaries of policies issued by an insolvent insurance company, up to specified limits.
-Insurance companies (with limited exceptions) licensed to write life and health insurance or annuities in New Hampshire are required, as a condition of doing business in the state, to be members of the guaranty association.
-If a member company becomes insolvent, money to continue coverage and pay claims is obtained through assessments of the guaranty association's other member insurance companies writing the same line or lines of insurance as the insolvent company.
+Insurance companies (with certain exceptions) licensed to write life and health insurance or annuity contracts in New Hampshire are required, as a condition of doing business in the state, to be members of the Guaranty Association.
+If a member company becomes insolvent, money to continue coverage and pay claims is obtained through assessments of the Guaranty Association's other member insurance companies writing the same line or lines of insurance as the insolvent company.
 All 50 states, the District of Columbia, and Puerto Rico have life and health insurance guaranty associations.

 If you purchased a covered policy from a company that is a member insurer of the state guaranty association where you reside, you will have coverage.
 Guaranty association protection is generally provided by the association in your state of residence at the date of the liquidation order regardless of where your policy was purchased.
 Policyholders who reside in states where the insolvent insurer was not licensed are covered, in most cases, by the guaranty association of the state where the failed company was domiciled.